teddywing/GitHub-Open-All-Outdated-Comments/README.md

 =================================

 A [Greasemonkey][1] user script that expands all hidden pull request comments.
-Changes to a line cause comments to collapse.
-If any replies were added to a thread, these will be hidden from view.
+Normally on GitHub’s pull request page, changes to a line cause line comments to collapse.
+Any replies added to a conversation are hidden from view.
 This script makes it easier to see all replies by expanding everything by default.

 ## Install